-Active participation in industry initiatives like the Alliance to End Plastic Waste (AEPW) and Operation Clean Sweep (OCS) is another way to demonstrate commitment to a more sustainable future alongside brands.
+Active participation in industry initiatives like Operation Clean Sweep (OCS) and the Alliance to End Plastic Waste (AEPW) is another way to demonstrate commitment to a more sustainable future alongside brands.
 Companies in the plastics industry (i.e., chemical and plastic manufacturers, plastics converters, waste management companies, etc.) that take the OCS Blue pledge agree to report incidents involving the loss of plastic pellets, flakes, or powder, among other best practices for reducing loss on-site.
 Commitments like these bring transparency to their operations, solidifying their sustainability efforts with brands who choose to collaborate with them.

-As part of its mission and in addition to manufacturing site commitments, the AEPW brings together top minds from across the plastics value chain to innovate plastic waste reduction.
-A founding member of AEPW, Shell stands alongside AEPW and is taking action through the development of pyrolysis, a chemical recycling process that converts plastic waste to liquid feedstock.
-Shell is already using this liquid feedstock in its plant in Norco, Louisiana to produce chemicals that their customers will then use to make furniture, medical equipment, home applications, and even smart phones.5 Shell is continuing to innovate and advocate for pyrolysis in the industry.
+As part of its mission, the AEPW brings together top minds from across the plastics value chain to innovate plastic waste reduction.
+A founding member of AEPW, Shell is a proud supporter of their cause through the development of pyrolysis, a chemical recycling process that converts plastic waste to liquid feedstock.
+Shell is already using this liquid feedstock in its plant in Norco, Louisiana to produce chemicals that their customers will then use to make furniture, medical equipment, home applications, and even smart phones.
+In addition to using it, Shell is continuing to innovate and advocate for pyrolysis in the industry.

-While sustainability initiatives may look slightly different than anticipated at the beginning of the year, they are still a high priority for companies coming out of 2020 and into 2021 and longer.
+While sustainability initiatives may look slightly different than anticipated at the beginning of the year, they are still a high priority for companies coming out of 2020 and into 2021.
 Download the full report for the latest research on consumer sustainability trends, how it impacts brands, and what it means for plastics converters.